 Star anise is the seed pod from the fruit of the Illicium verum plant, an evergreen shrub native to Southwest China.
-Although this star-shaped pod has a similar flavor and name to anise, the two plants are unrelated.
+Although this star-shaped pod has a similar flavor and name to Spanish anise, the two plants are unrelated.
 A compound called anethole is responsible for the licorice-like flavor of both plants.

 Flavor of Star Anise